Anthony Knockaert: Fulham

-Initial loan and then transfer
+Initial loan and then transfer, then later departure

 On 21 July 2019, Knockaert joined Fulham on a season-long loan from Brighton & Hove Albion with an option to make the move permanent.
 On 3 August, Knockaert made his debut, coming on as a sub in a 1–0 away loss to Barnsley.
 Knockaert scored his first goal for Fulham in a 4–0 home victory against Millwall on 21 August.

 On 8 July 2020, Fulham completed the permanent transfer of Knockaert in a deal worth up to £15 million with add-ons.
 With the deal, Knockaert signed a three-year contract.
 Knockaert played in all three of Fulham's play-off matches, coming on in the 81st minute as a substitute in the final where Fulham beat rivals Brentford after extra time to earn an immediate return to the Premier League.
 The promotion meant that Knockaert had been promoted to the top flight with all three English clubs for whom he had played with at the time.

+On 3 September 2023, Fulham announced that they had terminated Knockaert's contract by mutual consent.